Houston Estate Lawyers

 If a will contest is successful, the court will disregard the will.
 The court will then have two options: (i) dispose of the property on the basis of another valid will executed by the testator, or (ii) treat the estate as if the testator had died without a will, and distribute the estate property in accordance with Texas intestate succession laws.

-Take Action – Contact Our Experienced Houston Will Contest Lawyers Today
+Take Action – Contact Our Experienced Houston Estate Planning Lawyers Today

-If you are anticipating a will contest in the Houston, Texas metro area or in Harris county, or if you are looking for a way to avoid a will contest through advance planning, contact the Romano & Sumner as soon as possible.
+If you are anticipating a will contest in the Houston, Texas metro area or in Harris County, or if you are looking for a way to avoid a will contest through advance planning, contact the will and estate planning attorneys at Romano & Sumner as soon as possible.
+Our Houston estate planning attorneys have the experience you need.
 We offer an initial consultation free of charge, during which we can gather information on your case, answer your questions, and discuss your strategic options.

-You may contact our Houston estate litigation attorneys Houston estate litigation attorneys either online or by telephone at (281) 242-0995.
+You may get in touch with our Houston estate planning lawyers or contact our Houston estate planning attorneys either online or by telephone at (281) 242-0995.
 The clock is ticking – get started today!

 The trial attorneys at Romano & Sumner have experience in handling a variety of estate matters.